-Store in a airtight container and in a dry place.
+Store in an airtight container and in a dry place.
 I find that for these particular coffee scrubs is best to leave them at room temperature because they get too hard if kept in the fridge.

 If you want to surprise someone, these cute coffee cubes will make a perfect homemade gift.
-The shelf life is from 3 to 5 months approximately, but if it looks odd or start to smell throw it and make a new batch.
+The shelf life is from 3 to 5 months approximately, but if it looks odd or starts to smell, throw it and make a new batch.